iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - Upgrade [iTwinUI](https://github.com/iTwin/iTwinUI) from v1 to v2.
 - `@itwin/presentation-backend`, `@itwin/presentation-common` and `@itwin/presentation-frontend` have new peer dependency `@itwin/ecschema-metadata`.

-### Removed deprecated items
+### ContentInstancesOfSpecificClassesSpecification

-The deprecated field `handleInstancesPolymorphically?` of [ContentInstancesOfSpecificClassesSpecification](../../presentation/common/src//presentation-common/rules/content/ContentInstancesOfSpecificClassesSpecification.ts) has been removed.
-To specify handling polymorphicly, specify the value in `classes.arePolymorphic` or `excludedClasses.arePolymorphic`.
+The deprecated field `handleInstancesPolymorphically?` of [ContentInstancesOfSpecificClassesSpecification](../../presentation/common/src/presentation-common/rules/content/ContentInstancesOfSpecificClassesSpecification.ts) has been removed.
+To specify handling polymorphically, specify the value in `classes.arePolymorphic` or `excludedClasses.arePolymorphic`.

 ## Interfaces renamed